pottendo/esp32-userport-driver/README.md

 Refer to https://github.com/bozimmerman/Zimodem.
 Phonebook down-/upload, MQTT (command *ATMQTT...*) have been added.

+### MQTT Client as 'AT' command
+Using a terminal SW (e.g. CCGMS) ZiModem has been enhanced to accept the command 'ATMQTTcmd%topic%msg'.
+So far only the cmd *publish* is implemented and *cmd* is ignored.

 ### Remote controllable
 One can use to administer the firmware via a web-page provided by the uController, by connecting to http://esp32coC64.local.
 If MQTT is enabled (default), the FW subscribes to the *c64/ctrl/#* and publishes on *c64/log*.
 One can use any mqtt clients to send commands or receive some log-information via MQTT.